wp-plugins/bepro-listings/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Searchable listings (business, directory, classifieds, store finder) & options like(google maps, gallery, frontend upload, buddypress & multisite)
+Searchable listings (business, directory, classifieds, store finder) w/ options like (google maps, gallery, frontend upload, & buddypress)

 == Description ==
 BePro Listings allows you to list anything incluing, images, documents, and videos on any page or post.
 Shortcodes & widgets help you to search and showcase this information in various formats including multiple listing templates and google maps.
 With better control over wordpress core features and lots of addons, this is the perfect foundation for your listings site.